frankienaik/rtab_map_launch_files/README.md

 #### ICP Odometry is more reliable and robust as compared to RGBD Odometry.
 It does not lose its odometry easily and is potentially able to map the x-y-z plane with a 3D LIDAR.

-## Potential further development

-Do note that suggestions here are based off my blackbox understanding of the crack detection software.
-1) Create a python script that reads the video and rewrite the data when a crack is detected.
-As it is a RGB-D data, we can increase the R value such that a red bounding box can be created.
-(It is not easy but it is a suggestion)
-2) On the flight path, we can change the data color to allow the user to know where a crack was detected.

 ## Important Variables in RTAB-Map
 - rgb/image
 - depth/image
 - rgb/camera_info